 You and your senior loved ones could benefit from taking a quick trip on a nice day.
-Summer is the best time to get out and enjoy the fresh air with the people you love most.
-Here are some easy, short trips for seniors that are sure to excite your loved one and keep you both in good spirits.
+Whenever the weather is good, get out and enjoy the fresh air with the people you love most.
+On poor weather days, there are still plenty of day trip options to take advantage of.
+Here are four easy, short trips for seniors that are sure to excite your loved one and keep you both in good spirits.

+1. Spend the Afternoon at a MuseumMuseums can be great day trips for senior citizens.
 Even if you’ve already been there before, a museum is a great way to keep mentally and physically active for a few hours.
 You can walk through the exhibits slowly and sit down when you’re tired without inconveniencing anyone.
-The learning aspect of it also helps seniors cognitive function, according to the American Psychological Association.
-This kind of mental exercise you receive from this senior citizen day trip may keep your brain sharp and help improve thinking skills.
-Many museums offer reduced prices for adults over the age of 65, so check the website of the closest museum in your community for pricing information.
+The learning aspect of museum visits also helps seniors’ cognitive function, according to the American Psychological Association.
+The kind of mental exercise you receive from this senior citizen field trip can help keep brains sharp and help improve thinking skills.
+Even better — many museums offer reduced prices for adults over the age of 65, so check the website of the closest museum in your community for pricing information.